one-third-reason/Undetectable-Minecraft-autoclicker-speedbridge/README.md

 # Minecraft Autoclicker and Speedbridge bot
-A simple and _(almost)_ undetectable autoclicker and speedbridge bot for minecraft
+A simple and _(almost)_ undetectable autoclicker and speedbridge macro for minecraft

 _I am **NOT** responsible for any bad incidents in public servers due to using this program_